mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-09-29-drawing-water.md

 	<figcaption>A pencil mixed with a dark blue-gray is perfect for refining edges and adding definition to smaller waves.</figcaption>
 </figure>

 Boom!
 And we're done.
 Combined with a blue sky from my previous guide and you'll have a landscape that looks like you drew it with traditional art supplies.
-Shhhhh…your secret is safe with me.
+Shhhhh...your secret is safe with me.

 ## Variations on a Theme